Skip to content

 5 Great Reasons to Do Pelvic Floor Exercises

-What problems can pelvic floor exercises help treat?kegel exercises
+What problems can pelvic floor exercises help treat?

 You may have heard that Kegel and pelvic floor exercises (PFE) are helpful.
 But, what exactly are they helpful for?
 I am commonly asked, “I have heard that pelvic floor exercises help with incontinence or bowel habits or sex, and so on”.
 “Is this true?”